 Filmmaking Isn’t for the Faint of Heart

-This is true, filmmaking isn’t for the faint of heart, but there’s also so many other things that aren’t as well.
+This is true, filmmaking isn’t for the faint of heart, but there’s also so many other things that are tough too.

 The winter months are giving me a lot of time to think about a lot.
 Do you know how many times I have looked at other career paths?
 I think it’s on a daily basis right now.

 I have always thought about just going back to school to become a nutritionist.
-Hell the other day I thought about ways to try and break into an environmental science career.
+Hell, the other day I thought about ways to try and break into an environmental science career.
 Today it’s physical therapy.
 It’s almost like Im looking for a way out of my career path.

-I have to ask myself this question: Am I in the career I really want to be in?
+I have to ask myself this question: Am I in the right career?

 Now, for someone that has 10 years into filmmaking and such big goals in the industry this is a very serious question.